theodi/adapt-theme-coi/README.md

 	A dark color for the footer block
 * section-banner
-	Add this to a block to make a thin banner block and reduce top and bottom margins
+	Add this to a block to make a thin banner block and reduce top and bottom margins (used in ODI modules to split content from assessment)